 The value of money

+The value of money is the first personal finance lesson you can teach your children.
 As a financial advisor, I am well versed in the most common pitfalls parents and guardians fall into when teaching children personal finance.
 Giving your child an allowance is an excellent start to teaching them about money, because it helps illustrate the idea of income, but the personal finance lessons shouldn’t stop there.
 Gaining a familiarity with money in general is essential to building your child’s understanding of personal finance.
 This means you should help your child understand that they can’t always just collect money and that sometimes they will have to spend money when they least expect it, like if an emergency pops up.
 If you’re looking for inspiration as to how you can implement this concept (besides providing an allowance), you may want to check out the FDIC’s free Money Smart for Young People series, which provides exercises, resources and discussion topics for children of various age groups.

 Borrowing isn’t always a bad thing

+Borrowing is the second personal finance lesson you can teach your children.
 A common mistake that a lot of parents make when teaching personal finance lessons to their children is a general failure to mention the role borrowing can play in building both good credit and a healthy financial life.
 Worse yet, some teach that avoiding debt entirely is a smart financial move, which isn’t true, given that you need debt (even if it’s temporary debt) to build credit and sometimes wealth.
 While being in debt is not necessarily fun or good, taking out loans or using a credit card are not behaviors to be feared.
 A survey we conducted last year, for example, indicated that only 23% of millennials are using their credit cards for everyday purchases, which means that many are missing out on a great opportunity to build their credit (with responsible use of the card) and even earn rewards on their purchases.
 As such, it’s wise to teach your child that as long as they are borrowing for the right reasons, they’re responsible with the borrowed money and they have a plan to pay back the money they borrowed, they will be fine.
 One way you can do this is to purchase something for your child, like a toy, then work with them to pay off the owed amount over time — allowing them to see how borrowing works.
 If your child is old enough, you may want to consider charging them interest (for example, $0.25 for every late payment), so they can learn that when they miss a payment, there are consequences.
 When your child gets a bit older, you can teach them about the various types of borrowing by distinguishing between loans and credit-based lending like credit cards.

 Credit reports and scores matter

+Monitoring credit reports and scores is the third personal lesson you can teach your children.
 Once your child comprehends the basic idea behind borrowing, you should help them understand that their credit reports and scores will grade them on how well they borrow (and pay back money).
 The easiest way to help them understand the concept of credit reports and scores is to explain it like their progress report and final grades.
 A credit report is their progress report that details anything and everything about their credit, and a credit score is a final grade that’s based on their credit activity over time (or what’s noted on their credit reports).
 If they are old enough, you may want to show them examples of what credit grading looks like with copies of credit reports and credit scores.
 If you feel comfortable, you can use your own credit as an illustration to explain what behaviors helped you earn the scores you have, or if that’s something you’re not comfortable with, you can use a sample credit report.
 As you go through the credit report, be sure to point out the good and bad things listed there, as well as highlight that an inability to pay back borrowed money on time could lead to poor credit grades which, in turn, can impact their ability to borrow in the future or even get things like housing or a cell phone plan.

 It should be noted your child shouldn’t have any credit reports yet, but given that child identity theft is a major issue thanks to data breaches as well as familiar fraud, it’s entirely possible that your child’s identity may already be in someone’s crosshairs.
 Read our guide to child identity theft to learn about warning signs you should look for to determine if your child is a victim of identity theft.
 Also, consider freezing your child’s credit to keep it safe until they become an adult, and if you want a way to keep tabs on both your and your child’s identities, you may want to consider signing up for an identity theft protection service that offers a family plan.